GenomiqueENS/toullig/README.md

     #Options

-    -trimmer cutadapt|trimmomatic (default: cutadapt)       # The trimmer tool use for trimming -mode P | SW (default: P)                               # The type of trimming the transcripts reads -stats true|flase (default: false)                      # If you want some statistical information on the Cutadapt trimming
+    -trimmer cutadapt|trimmomatic|no (default: cutadapt)    # The trimmer tool use for trimming or not -mode P | SW (default: P)                               # The type of trimming the transcripts reads -stats true|flase (default: false)                      # If you want some statistical information on the Cutadapt trimming

     #Options Trimming by Side-window mode

-    - addIndexOutlier (default: 15)                         # A addition of bases of the outlier to have a better catch of the adaptor
+    -addIndexOutlier (default: 15)                         # A addition of bases of the outlier to have a better catch of the adaptor

     #Options Trimming by Side-window mode